Insects and cell line culture.

 RNA extraction and cDNA synthesis.

 Because the third instar is the earliest stage when the wing morphs can be distinguished by examining outer morphology and the body wall is the part where the wing buds extend.
-To determine whether wing development genes were differently expressed between wing morphs, two types of aphid samples were prepared from third instar wingless and winged aphids for total RNA extraction: 1) whole bodies of twenty aphids, 2) various body parts (head, body wall and body cavity) of fifty aphids.
+To determine whether wing pattern genes were differently expressed between wing morphs, two types of aphid samples were prepared from third instar wingless and winged aphids for total RNA extraction: 1) whole bodies of twenty aphids, 2) various body parts (head, body wall and body cavity) of fifty aphids.
 Body parts were dissected from aphid under a binocular microscope.
 Specifically, we placed the aphid supine on a rubber tray, anchored it by carefully piercing the posterior edge of the abdomen, and used the dissecting knife cut its head as the head sample.
 Next, we peeled the venter of the abdomen off using the tip of another pin or knives and obtained the inside liquid tissues as the body cavity sample.
 The remaining part was washed in cold phosphate-buﬀered saline (PBS: 130 mM NaCl, 7 mM Na2HPO4•2H20, 3 mM NaH2PO4•2H2O; pH 7.0), then removed excess water using paper as the body wall sample.
 Here, the body wall was considered as enriching in tissues containing cells to develop wing in winged aphid.
 To investigate the expression levels of vg between wing morphs at different developmental stages, body walls of 20 aphids from each instar and adult in each wing morph were collected for RNA extraction.

 Total RNA was isolated using Trizol reagent (Invitrogen, USA) according to the manufacturer's instructions.
 An additional DNaseI digestion was performed using RNase-Free DNaseI (Takara, Dalian, China).
 First-strand cDNA synthesis was carried out with a Reverse Transcription System (Takara) according to the manufacturer’s instructions.